Bidon15/popsigner/doc/product/PRD.md

 5. Store metadata locally
 6. Optionally delete source key

-#### 3.2.3 Key Export (Migration FROM BaoKeyring)
+#### 3.2.3 Key Export (Exit Guarantee)

-Users may need to stop using BaoKeyring and export keys to local storage.
+Users may need to exit POPSigner and export keys to local storage. **This is a first-class feature, not an exception.**

-- **MUST** support exporting keys only if created with `exportable: true`
+- **MUST** support exporting keys by default (exportable: true is the default)
-- **MUST** warn users about security implications of exporting keys
 - **MUST** support export to standard Cosmos SDK keyring formats
-- **MUST** require explicit user confirmation before export
+- **MUST** log export events for audit purposes
 - **SHOULD** support exporting to encrypted file format
-- **SHOULD** log export events for audit purposes

-**Security Considerations:**

-- Keys created with `exportable: false` (default) CANNOT be exported
-- Exporting compromises the security model - keys become locally stored
-- Export should be a conscious, deliberate user action
+**Exit Guarantee Principles:**

+- Export is not gated by approval workflows
+- If POPSigner is unavailable, recovery data is anchored to neutral DA
+- Users can always force exit

 **Export Flow:**

-1. Read key from OpenBao Transit (requires export permission)
+1. Read key from OpenBao Transit
 2. Decrypt wrapped key material
 3. Create new entry in target keyring backend
 4. Verify export by signing test data with new keyring